s-balachandran/Machine-Learning-Mini-Projects/README.md

 All the datasets are available on kaggle (links within notebooks).

-If the notebooks are not loading properly, please copy the URL for the notebook and enter it in this website:
+If the notebooks are not loading quickly, you can view the notebooks on my [Kaggle profile](https://www.kaggle.com/KaggleUser654/notebooks).

+Alternatively, please copy the URL for the notebook and enter it in this website:
 [nbviewer](https://nbviewer.jupyter.org/).
 It should render then.

-Alternatively, you can view the notebooks on my [Kaggle profile](https://www.kaggle.com/KaggleUser654/notebooks).

 The projects are: